mt528/Project-Project-Repo/README.md

 The kanji Lesson test has been implamented.
 Had an issue with commiting the test form cs file as git would not add it to the commit.
 I fixed this but just changing the code
 (i added a extra line so nothing major) - Matt 23/04/2021

+Kanji Lesson 1 Test has been fixed.
+I will need to finish the whole test for the kanji to include lesson 2 content but as of right now the test button now actually gives you a test.
+Right now the score system has been implamented for the hiragana tests, as of right now I have no plans to implament this feature for the kanji tests (though it would be better if I did). - Matt 26/04/2021